Madtrash

 Start with Mindful Meal Planning

 Planning your meals ahead of time is an excellent strategy to cut down on food waste.
-By creating a weekly meal plan and a detailed shopping list, you can buy only what you need.
-Avoid making impulse buys and take inventory of your pantry before heading to the store to prevent purchasing duplicates.
-This mindful approach helps reduce waste and saves money.
+By preparing a weekly menu and a detailed shopping list, you ensure you only purchase what’s necessary.
+Check your pantry before shopping to avoid buying duplicates and resist impulsive purchases.
+This thoughtful method not only cuts down on waste but also helps you save money.

 Store Food Properly